FORJA Concertation Party

-The FORJA Concertation Party (Partido de la Concertación FORJA) is a political party in Argentina.
-It was founded in 2008 as a split from the Radical Civic Union.
-The party now forms part of the Frente de Todos, the ruling coalition supporting President Alberto Fernández.
-At the time of its foundation and until the alliance's dissolution, the party was a member of the Front for Victory.
+The FORJA Concertation Party (Partido de la Concertación FORJA) is a centre-left political party in Argentina.
+The party is a member of the political coalition Unión por la Patria.
+Previously, the party was a member of the Front for Victory.

-The party counts with minor representation in the Argentine Chamber of Deputies: Mabel Caparrós, national deputy from Tierra del Fuego, was elected in 2019.
+The party has minor representation in the Argentine Chamber of Deputies: Mabel Caparrós, national deputy from Tierra del Fuego, was elected in 2019.
 In 2019, FORJA also gained its first-ever provincial governor: Gustavo Melella, also of Tierra del Fuego.